demisto/content/Packs/WindowsForensicsPack/Playbooks/playbook-PS-Remote_Get_MFT_README.md

-This playbook leverages the windows builtin Powershell and WinRM capabilities to connect to a Windows host to acquire and export the MFT (Master File Table) as a forensic evidence for further analysis.
+This playbook leverages the Windows built-in PowerShell and WinRM capabilities to connect to a Windows host to acquire and export the MFT (Master File Table) as forensic evidence for further analysis.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.